-The IC is 100% tested and guaranteed to be safe from damage with supply voltages up to 100V.
+The LT1641 is 100% tested and guaranteed to be safe from damage with supply voltages up to 100V.
 However, spikes above 100V may damage the part.
 During a short-circuit condition, the large change in currents flowing through the power supply traces can cause inductive voltage spikes which could exceed 100V.
-To minimize the spikes, the power trace parasitic inductance should be minimized by using wider traces or heavier trace plating and a $0.1\mu F$ bypass capacitor placed between V{CC} and GND.
-A surge suppressor at the input can also prevent damage from voltage surges.
+To minimize the spikes, the power trace parasitic inductance should be minimized by using wider traces or heavier trace plating and a surge suppressor placed between V{CC} and GND.